 Twenty employees from SL helped to prepare the artificial salt lick area and install sensor cameras to record wildlife that visit the salt lick area.
 These cameras help provide information about the animals that visit the salt lick.

-As the entire country confronted the COVID-19 pandemic, SL, as a corporate citizen and hygiene product manufacturer, actively engaged in corporate social responsibility activities, such as in-kind donations of hygiene-related products sold by the company.
+To fulfill its corporate social responsibility, SL, as a hygiene product manufacturer, actively engaged in social contribution activities, such as in-kind donations of hygiene-related products sold by the company.

 |Outside collaborators||Ministry of Health|